 - Create an architectural gateway into the greater White Flint area. - Locate maximum building heights along Executive Boulevard and away from the adjacent single-family residential community. - Establish a pattern of short blocks and internal streets to promote walkability. - Create a pedestrian-bike path along the northern edge of the Old Farm-Neilwood Creek area with potential mid-block connections to Luxmanor Local Park to the south and Executive Boulevard to the north.
 Extend the path along the western edge of the wooded area to Montrose Parkway (Map 19).
+This path should utilize ecologically sensitive materials for pedestrians and bicyclists.
+The exact alignment of the path will be determined during the development review process in accordance with the Planning Board's Environmental Guidelines.

-Map 17: Executive Boulevard South - Existing Zoning

-Map 18: Executive Boulevard South - Proposed Zoning
+Map 17: Executive Boulevard South - Existing Zoning Map 18: Executive Boulevard South - Proposed Zoning